Describe attribute fields

 Text that provides a longer description of the feature, more than just a name or title.

-For example, suppose you have a layer to collect information from the public regarding issues in the community.
-A field in that layer that allows people to specify the nature of the issue could be defined with the Description field value type.
+For example, if you have a layer to collect information from the public regarding issues in the community, a field in that layer that allows people to specify the nature of the issue can be defined with the Description field value type.

 Type or Category

-Field values represent types or categories that group features based on a common characteristic; for example, soil type, zoning code, species, or asset type.
+Field values represent types or categories for group features that are based on a common characteristic, for example, soil type, zoning code, species, or asset type.

 Count or Amount